Woman silhouette at sunset

 How one conversation shaped my silence for nearly a decade

-So as you can imagine, when I casually shared that I might not be interested in having children, the response was immediate: "Do not say that!
-Children are a blessing and you should be grateful to have them."
-I did not push back.
-I simply internalized that my decision was countercultural, not to be accepted, and I should never utter those words again.
+So as you can imagine, when I casually shared that I might not be interested in having children, the response was an immediate and direct, “do not say that!
+Children are a blessing and you should be grateful to have them.”

-I've realized I can only share this truth with people who make space for it.
-So I pay close attention to who I trust and who responds with care rather than criticism.
+I’ve realized I can only share this truth with people who make space for it, so I pay close attention to who I trust and who responds with care rather than criticism.

 Reflection questions